fultonj/ussuri/derive/data/README.md

-I have cloudnull's original [mock_params](https://review.opendev.org/#/c/719466/22/tripleo_ansible/roles/tripleo_derived_parameters/molecule/mock_params) but it doesn't contain anything I would derive HCI parameters for so I'm  going to replace it with my own version from my own HCI deployment.
+I have cloudnull's original [mock_params](https://review.opendev.org/#/c/719466/22/tripleo_ansible/roles/tripleo_derived_parameters/molecule/mock_params) but it doesn't contain anything I would derive HCI parameters for so I'm  going to replace it with my own version from my own HCI deployment and then I'm going to trim it as it's much longer than it needs to be at about over 12,000 lines, or 500K.

 I got [mock_params](mock_params) by modifying [cli-derive-parameters.yaml](https://review.opendev.org/#/c/719466/22/tripleo_ansible/playbooks/cli-derive-parameters.yaml@37)
 to add a temporary task to save the result: